 This was the first mistake in a long time, but we continued on well after that.

 At Christmas, 2016 I drank too much and was pretty useless the day after.

 This was the second mistake, and even after a terse day or so, we continued to get on well.

 Finally, at New Years 2017, I again drank too much, and this was it for my spouse.

 No longer did my spouse want to see me as a spouse-like partner.

 To my spouse, we can be good parents but not good non-platonic partners; to my spouse, I am a nice person, but not attractive as a non-platonic partner.

 I see three options- in order of worst to best they are: First, get totally divorced; second, follow my spouse’s suggestion for a platonic house; third is to work on ways to get back to a place we were in mid-2016.

-- The person from Country X
+Any opinions welcome, The person from Country X